jordiabante/CpelAsm.jl/README.md

 ## Description

-CpelAsm is a julia package especifically desgined for haplotype allele-specific methylation based on the method in [1].
+CpelAsm is a julia package especifically designed for haplotype allele-specific methylation based on the method in [1].
 CpelAsm draws ideas from statistical physics and information theory to detect allele-specific methylation imbalances at the haplotype level.